uija/eqdps/README.md

 # eqdps

+> **Notice:** The beta phase of the rewritten eqdps may begin soon.
+This may be
+> the final release of this legacy parser.

 `eqdps` is a DPS meter built primarily for **EverQuest Legends** log files.
 It provides independent terminal and graphical frontends backed by the same combat, experience, loot, and quest parsers.
 Other EverQuest variants may work where